moonstreet/moonstreet/content/post/devops/terraform-1.md

 ```

 So we already built the vnet, and now we want to put this Kubernetes cluster in it.
-_We need a reference to the subnet created by the vnet module!_ So how does that work?
+_However, we need a reference to the subnet created by the vnet module_ So how does that work?

 We add a file called modules/vnet/outputs.tf and add this piece of code to it: